|

 Advice for All Americans Living in the 21st Century

 According to the American Cancer Society (ACS) the life time risk of developing cancer is now 44% for men and 38% for women (see section on cancer statistics and below).
 There are on-line calculators which will determine if your risk is higher or lower than average (see calculators).
+There is more known about family history and cancer (go here) and more genes that can be screened for the genetic risks of cancer (go here)

 It makes sense to try to